 Back to the topic.
 We’ll discuss below the main three specs of PS4 PRO HDD, that are: Size, Speed, Cache Memory and Interface.

 PS4 PRO HDD Size

-First of all, in computer science, 1 TB is equal to 1024 MB.
-But in marketing, 1 TB means just 1000 MB.
-So here you have lost 24 MB of storage space.
+First of all, in computer science, according to binary standards, which is what PS4 operating system follow to determine file size, 1 TB is equal to 1024 GB.
+But in decimal standards, which is used in marketing a storage device, 1 TB means just 1000 GB.
+So here you have lost 24 GB of storage space.

 Moreover, the hard drive filesystem that manages the functionality of the drive and controls stored data takes a percentage of the overall drive’s size to install.

-Add to that the storage requirements of PS4 System Software which consumes more than 1 GB of space, and the newest the PS4 system software is, the larger the space that is consumed.
+Add to that the storage requirements of PS4 System Software which consumes more than 1 GB of space, and the newer the PS4 system software is, the larger the space that is consumed.

-For instance, the full-size (not just the update patch) PS4 System software update 4.0 came with a size of almost 833 MB, whereas version 4.5 comes with a size of 877 MB.
+For instance, the full-package (not just the update patch) PS4 System software update 4.0 came with a size of almost 833 MB, whereas version 4.5 comes with a size of 877 MB.